tarwn/lessthandot-hugo/blogs/content/posts/2017-08-07-deploying-to-servicefabric-from-teamcity.md

 ### Deploy

-Now that I have a step building the files I need, I'll add a new Build Configuration named “Deploy to Service Fabric”.
+Now that I have a step building the files I need, I'll add a new Build Configuration named "Deploy to Service Fabric".
 I'll set Snapshot and Artifact Dependencies to the prior Build Configuration and update the Build Number to use the value from that config (which is in turn using the one from CI).

 <div id="attachment_8764" style="width: 922px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2017/07/TeamCity_Deploy_Dependencies.png" alt="TeamCity Deploy Dependencies" width="912" height="406" class="size-full wp-image-8764" srcset="/wp-content/uploads/2017/07/TeamCity_Deploy_Dependencies.png 912w, /wp-content/uploads/2017/07/TeamCity_Deploy_Dependencies-300x134.png 300w, /wp-content/uploads/2017/07/TeamCity_Deploy_Dependencies-768x342.png 768w" sizes="(max-width: 912px) 100vw, 912px" />